-All stock-recruitment relationship and egg-to-fry survival estimates for pink are also preliminary at this stage due to the same reason as for coho and chum.
-Estimated adult pink salmon returns to Coquitlam River ranged from 2,900-10,600 adults, with near identical peak escapements occurring in 2009 and 2011 (Table 6.1a).
-Fry production upstream of RST2 ranged from 148,000-3,600,000 (Table 6.1a), with a substantially increase in 2010 and then a 7-fold increase in 2012.
-The egg-to-fry survival for 2003-2009 pink broods (4.9%-9.9%, Table 6.1b) was comparable to the range reported for pink populations in 18 other streams (mean: 7.4%; $\pm 1$ standard deviation: 3.2%-17.0%; Bradford 1995).
-However, the 2011 brood egg-to-fry survival far exceeded this range, even when incorporating the 95% confidence limits of the 2012 fry estimate (mean 48%, range 37%-56%), which signals it could be a non-credible result.
-An unrealistically high value would occur if escapement was biased low or had very low precision or if fry production was biased high.
-There was no indication of high bias in the 2011 escapement or 2012 fry estimates, making it difficult to isolate the cause of the high survival rate.
-However, we have generally lower confidence in escapement estimates considering they depend heavily on assumptions about observer efficiency, survey life and fecundity than in the fry yield estimate (see section 2.2 on how this relates to bias and precision).
-We will gain a better understanding of the accuracy and precision of pink escapement estimates if the escapement model is provided with sufficient observer efficiency and survey life information.
+All stock-recruitment relationship and egg-to-fry survival estimates for Pink are also preliminary at this stage due to the same reason as for Coho and Chum.
+Estimated adult Pink salmon returns to Coquitlam River ranged from 2,900-34,280 adults, significantly increasing abundance starting in 2009 (Table 6.1a).
+Fry production upstream of RST2 ranged from 148,000-6,030,000 (Table 6.1a), with a substantially increases since 2008.
+The egg-to-fry survival for 2003-2009 Pink broods (4.9%-9.9%, Table 6.1b) was comparable to the range reported for Pink populations in 18 other streams (mean: 7.4%; ±1 standard deviation: 3.2%-17.0%; Bradford 1995).
+However, the 2011 and 2013 brood egg-to-fry survival far exceeded this range (48% and 27%, respectively), even when incorporating the 95% confidence limits of the 2012 and 2014 fry estimate, which signals they could be non-credible or at least, biased high result.
+An unrealistically high value would occur if escapement was biased low or if fry production was biased high.
+There were no indications of high bias in the escapement or fry estimates for these years, making it difficult to isolate the cause of the high survival rate.
+However, we have generally lower confidence in escapement estimates considering they depend heavily on assumptions about observer efficiency, survey life and fecundity (see section 2.2 on how this relates to bias and precision).
+We will gain a better understanding of the accuracy and precision of Pink escapement estimates if the escapement model is provided with sufficient observer efficiency and survey life information.

-During Treatment 1, pink smolt yield in the Coquitlam River was positively but weakly correlated with escapement ( $R^2 = 0.36$ , Figure 6.6).
-With only two brood years during Treatment 2, it is premature to fit trend lines to the data for this period.
-When examined over the entire time period, the correlation between fry yield and escapement is also positive and weak (2003-2011, $R^2$ =0.46), which is much lower than without including the 2011 brood (2003-2009, $R^2 = 0.88$ ).
-The sensitivity of the correlation to a single data point highlights one of the limitations of comparing productivity between treatments when each has such small a sample size.
-Pink escapement was moderately correlated with that and in the Alouette River (R=0.62 Figure 6.2) and highly correlated when it includes returns from fry produced during Treatment 1 (2003-2009 R=0.99).
-There was no little correlation between pink fry yield in the Coquitlam River and that in the Alouette River ( $R^2 = 0.10$ Figure 6.2).
+During Treatment 1, Pink fry yield in the Coquitlam River was positively but weakly correlated with escapement (R = 0.36) and strongly and positively correlated during Treatment 2 (R = 0.7, Figure 6.6).
+When examined over the entire time period, the correlation between fry yield and escapement is also positive and weak (2003-2013, R = 0.84).
+The strength of the correlations changed substantially with the addition of the past two brood years highlighting one of the limitations of comparing treatments with small sample sizes.
+Pink escapement was moderately correlated with that and in the Alouette River (R = 0.16, Figure 6.2).
+As with Chum, there was little correlation between Pink fry yield in the Coquitlam River and that in the Alouette River ($R^2 = 0.10$, Figure 6.2) but a strong correlation exists with the Cheakamus River fry production (R = 0.98, Figure 6.2).

-Our ability to detect treatment effects is low given that escapement has so far has been significantly higher under Treatment 2 conditions than during Treatment 1 i.e. Treatment and escapement are confounded.
-Using another, but similar river as a control could separate the effects of Treatment versus escapement; however results to date do not suggest the Alouette River is sufficiently similar for this purpose.
+Our ability to distinguish treatment effects from region-wide abundance trends is low given that escapement so far has been significantly higher under Treatment 2 conditions than during Treatment 1.
+Using the Alouette River, with many physical and biotic similarities, as a control could separate the effects of Treatment versus escapement; however results to date do not suggest it is sufficiently similar for this purpose.
+The strong correlation in fry abundance with the Cheakamus River suggest the high fry outmigration during recent years are not isolated to Coquitlam however the lack of adult monitoring prevents controlling for escapement.
 An alternative approach that would also account for the trend of increasing escapement is either a return to Treatment 1 flow conditions or a switch to a third flow treatment.